MicrosoftDocs/dynamics-365-project-operations/articles/actuals/connectingactuals.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

-Transaction connection records are created to link actuals of different types as a time, expense, or material usage moves in its lifecycle from the quote or pre-sales stage to contract stage, approvals and/or recalls, invoicing, and potentially credit or corrective invoicing.
+A transaction connection records is created to link actuals of different types as a time, expense, or material usage moves in its lifecycle from the quote or pre-sales stage to contract stage, approvals and/or recalls, invoicing, and potentially credit or corrective invoicing.

 The following example shows the typical processing of time entries in a Project Operations project lifecycle.